dbzl-project11/dbzl-project11.github.io/teams/royals.md

     - Must start in base form.
 - Demon King Dabura
   - Banned from Master Blast, and Rush Blast (2) if he has Att+ Blue potara
-- Lord Mecha-Frieza
+- Meta Cooler
 - (Prince) Majin Vegeta
   - Banned from Master Blast, and Rush Blast (2) if he has Att+ Blue potara
-- Emperor Pilaf
+- Baby Vegeta
     - Must start in base form.

 ### Master List